 In November 2016, the Company signed a ten-year Mineral Lease and Option to Purchase Agreement (the "HOG Lease") for a 100% interest in the Hill of Gold property located midway between the Three Hills Mine and the Hasbrouck Mine.
-The HOG Lease covered 25 mining claims on approximately 500 acres of unpatented land.
+The HOG Lease covered 25 mining claims on approximately 500 acres of unpatented land and is a possible source of heap leach ore to augment potential production at the Three Hills Mine.